 Everybody isn’t going to land their dream job or be able to make a go of it following their “passion,” but that doesn’t mean you have to be miserable and hate whatever pays your bills.
 Find something you enjoy, or at the very least, can live with.

 Life Doesn’t Have To Be A Five Alarm Fire

 There are so many things in this world that we have zero control over, but I think we greatly underestimate how much we actually CAN control if we have the courage to do it.

 We need to do the everyday maintenance things: meditation, exercise, eating well, getting enough sleep, staying hydrated.

-But a sensible salad and a bubble bath isn’t going to keep your stress levels in a healthy range.
+But a sensible salad and a bubble bath aren’t going to keep your stress levels in a healthy range.
 You have to take bigger action as well.

 If your life isn’t working for you, what can you change about it?

-Because in a world that is in a constant state of go-go-go and buy this or eat that, it is easy to feel like you’re living in on high alert (because you kind of are).
+Because in a world that is in a constant state of go-go-go and “buy this” or “eat that”, it is easy to feel like you’re living on high alert (because you kind of are).
 What can you get rid of?